-Reber, a Republican, was the representative for Pennsylvania's 12th congressional district from 1919 to 1923.
+Reber was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Reber missed 377 of 701 roll call votes, which is 53.8%.
 This is much worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1919-Feb 1920||39||24||61.5%||95th|